Jaden Hill: Professional career

-The Colorado Rockies selected Hill in the second round, with the 44th overall selection, of the 2021 Major League Baseball draft.
-He signed with the Rockies for a $1.7 million signing bonus.
-Hill returned to throwing live batting practice in mid-June.
+The Colorado Rockies selected Hill in the second round, with the 44th overall selection of the 2021 Major League Baseball draft.
+He signed for a $1.7 million signing bonus.

-Hill made his professional debut in July 2022 with the Rookie-level Arizona Complex League Rockies and after seven starts was promoted to the Fresno Grizzlies of the Single-A California League.
-Over 17 2/3 innings between the two teams, Hill posted a 3.06 ERA with 25 strikeouts and six walks.
+Hill returned to throwing live batting practice in mid-June 2022.
+Hill made his professional debut in July with the Rookie-level Arizona Complex League Rockies and after seven starts was promoted to the Fresno Grizzlies of the Single-A California League.
+Over 17 2/3 innings between the two teams, he had a 3.06 ERA, 25 strikeouts, and six walks.
 For the 2023 season, Hill was assigned to the Spokane Indians of the High-A Northwest League.
-Over 16 starts, Hill went 0-9 with a 9.48 ERA, 57 strikeouts, and 25 walks over 43 2/3 innings.
+Over 16 starts, Hill went 0–9 with a 9.48 ERA, 57 strikeouts, and 25 walks over 43 2/3 innings.
 He was selected to play in the Arizona Fall League for the Salt River Rafters after the season.

 Hill was assigned to the Hartford Yard Goats of the Double-A Eastern League to open the 2024 season.
-He posted a 3.52 ERA with 56 strikeouts and six saves in 34 appearances before he was promoted to the Triple–A Albuquerque Isotopes, with whom in seven innings he gave up eight earned runs.
-On September 5, 2024, Hill was selected to the 40-man roster and promoted to the major leagues for the first time.
-In nine appearances for the Rockies during his rookie campaign, Hill posted a 5.06 ERA with 6 strikeouts across 10 2/3 innings pitched.
+He posted a 3.52 ERA with 56 strikeouts and six saves in 34 appearances before he was promoted to the Albuquerque Isotopes of the Triple-A Pacific Coast League, where in seven innings he gave up eight earned runs.
+On September 5, Hill was selected to the 40-man roster and promoted to the major leagues for the first time.
+In nine appearances for the Rockies, Hill posted a 5.06 ERA with 6 strikeouts across 10 2/3 innings pitched.

-Hill was optioned to Triple-A Albuquerque to begin the 2025 season.
-On August 2, 2025, Hill recorded his first career win, tossing a scoreless inning of relief against the Pittsburgh Pirates.
+Hill was optioned to Albuquerque to begin the 2025 season.
+He pitched three games for the Rockies in April before he was optioned back to Albuquerque, and then rejoined the Rockies for good in late July.
+On August 2, Hill recorded his first MLB win, tossing a scoreless inning of relief against the Pittsburgh Pirates.
+In his rookie season, he was 1–1 with a 3.38 ERA, 31 strikeouts, and 12 walks in 29 1/3 innings.

+Hill was named to the Rockies 2026 Opening Day roster to start the season.
+On June 24, he was placed on the injured list with right shoulder tendonitis.
+He was activated on August 19 following two rehab appearances with Albuquerque.